mtorres253/mtorres253.github.io/chapt-5/index.md

 <hr/>
 # Make it a Habit
 1. Identify a current stressor or challenge and use the problem solving steps to generate a solution.
+2. Be sure to be as creative as possible when brainstorming.
-2. Put the plan into action
+3. Put the plan into action and see how it goes